-Factbox: Eight U.S. states hold primaries for seats in Congress
+Factbox: Seven U.S. states hold primaries for seats in Congress

 WASHINGTON (Reuters) - Seven U.S. states hold congressional primaries on Tuesday, some of which were delayed by the coronavirus.
-Voting for members of Congress will take place in Indiana, Iowa, Maryland, Montana, New Mexico, Pennsylvania, South Dakota and Rhode Island.
+Voting for members of Congress will take place in Indiana, Iowa, Maryland, Montana, New Mexico, Pennsylvania and South Dakota.
 Here are details of some of the more interesting races:

 A 29-year-old political neophyte, Mckayla Wilkes, is taking on House Majority Leader Steny Hoyer, who has represented Maryland’s fifth district southeast of Washington D.C. for nearly four decades.
 Wilkes is running on a progressive campaign supporting Medicare for All and reparations for descendants of slaves.